hackNU/cs-survival-guide/OUTLINE.md

 CS Survival Guide Outline
 =========================

-The survival guide will be printed on 1 piece of paper folded into 8ths.
-It will have 8 pages, 1 of which is the title page of the guide.
+The survival guide will be hosted online (NOT printed), so as to save paper/money, as well as be a source of up-to-date information.
+Also, the ability to ctrl-f :)
 Consult [how to gamit](http://web.mit.edu/htgamit/www/) for possible topics.